peytoncordero/DRI25/creating-simulations.md

 ## Evaluation

-What are some differences between a function and a method?
+What are some differences and similarities between a function and a method?

 <Secret>